In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Black bean and quinoa Buddha bowls with zucchini and avocado

 Meet the Buddha bowl, the most zen of all grain bowls.
-Loaded with grains, beans, and fresh veggies, it’s a nourishing and well-balanced vegan meal that feeds all the senses.
+Loaded with quinoa, black beans, and fresh veggies, it’s a nourishing and well-balanced vegan meal that feeds all the senses.

 In your bag

 - 1 organic red or other bell pepper

 - Sunbasket cumin spice blend (cumin - dried Mexican oregano - ancho chile powder - granulated garlic)

 - 4 or 5 sprigs organic fresh cilantro

 Calories 570, Total Fat 28g (36% DV), Sat.
 Fat 4g (20% DV), Trans Fat 0g, Cholest.
 0mg (0% DV), Sodium 110mg (5% DV), Total Carb.
 70g (25% DV), Fiber 19g (68% DV), Total Sugars 9g (Incl.
 0g Added Sugars, 0% DV), Protein 17g

 Sodium does not include pantry salt; for reference, ⅛ teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Wash produce before use